weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 ### Mutability

-Some, but not all, parameters are mutable afteryou create your collection.
-To change immutable parameters, export your data, create a new collection, and import your data into it.
+Some, but not all, parameters are mutable after you create your collection.
+To modify immutable parameters, export your data, create a new collection, and import your data into it.

 <details>
   <summary>Mutable parameters</summary>